Gohos322/HW3/README.md

 <br>
 <br>
 The purpose of this project was to find out wich algorithm among BubbleSort, QuickSort, HeapSort and Binary Search Tree was the fastest in sorting *n* random integer with <b>0 < n < 1000</b>, returning the maximum and the minimum integer in the list.<br>
+I runned my tests with an IntelCore i3-6120U @2.30 Ghz with 4 Gb of RAM.<br>
 The QuickSort algorithm split a list of length <b>n</b> using a pivot element choosed in the middle of the list, ending up with a <b>logn</b> divisions.
 In order to find the split point, each of the <b>n</b> items needs to be checked against the pivot value.
 This result in a <b>nlogn</b> complexity.
 Trying to avoid the worst case scenario, where the splitting point is very skewed to the left or the right, leaving a very uneven division I used a randomly selected pivot value.<br>
 To return the minimum and the maximum value i just returned the element of index[0] and the element of index[-1] of the sorted list.<br>
 <img src="https://github.com/Gohos322/HW3/blob/master/Performance%20of%20QuickSort%20Solution.png"><br>